johnny353535/yoi/docs/_pages/components/stepMenu.md

 # StepMenu

-<p class="intro">Use this component to create a prominent vertical chain of links to display a progress – eg. the current step of a register process.</p>
+<p class="intro">A prominent vertical chain of links to display a progress – eg. the current step of a register process.</p>

 ## Basic Example